Magdalena Ridge Observatory: New Mexico Exoplanet Spectroscopic Survey Instrument

 The New Mexico Exoplanet Spectroscopic Survey Instrument (NESSI) is a ground-based instrument specifically designed to study the atmospheres of exoplanets.
 The $3.5 million instrument is the first purpose-built device for the analysis of exoplanet atmospheres, and is expected to have a powerful impact on the field of exoplanet characterization.

 The Principal Investigator is Michele Creech-Eakman at the New Mexico Institute of Mining and Technology, working with seven co-investigators.
 The NESSI instrument was mounted on the observatory's 2.4 meter telescope.
 The instrument's first exoplanet observations began in April 2014.

+TURBO

+The Total-Coverage Ultra-Fast Response to Binary-Mergers Observatory (TURBO) is a set of fast-slewing robotic telescopes for time-domain astronomy located at MRO and at Skinakas Observatory in Greece.

+COSMO

+The Coronal Solar Magnetism Observatory (COSMO) is a proposed solar telescope that is in the site selection stage.
+The MRO site was included on the final shortlist of three proposed locations, the others being at Cerro Tololo Inter-American Observatory and Teide Observatory.
+A campaign is in progress to assess the atmospheric conditions that can affect the clarity of coronal observations.